-Red and Amber: Prepare to move off but wait until the green shows to set off.
+Red and Amber: Prepare to move but wait until the green shows to set off.

 Approaching Traffic Lights

-When there are traffic lights ahead you may be given a warning sign like the one shown below.
-However, you will not always be provided with such a sign so be prepared to see traffic lights wherever you are driving.
+When you are approaching traffic lights, you may see a warning sign like the one shown below.
+Please be aware that you won’t always see this sign when traffic lights are ahead so be prepared to stop at the lights wherever you are driving.

-If you need to change lane before stopping at the lights make sure that you do this as soon as possible and clearly signal so that pedestrians and drivers around you know what you are doing.
-If the light is on flashing amber as you are approaching the lights and there are still pedestrians crossing, make sure that you stop and give them time to get across the road.
+If you need to change lane before stopping at a set of lights, make sure that you do this as soon as possible.
+Signal so that pedestrians and drivers around you know your intention.
+If the light is on flashing amber as you approach the lights and there are pedestrians crossing, stop and give them time to cross the road.

 Stopping at Traffic Lights

 A stop line just before a set of traffic lights will indicate where you need to stop and wait if the lights are on red.
 At some traffic lights, you will see bike boxes also known as Advanced Stop Lines (ASLs).
 These provide a safe place for cyclists to stop and wait at busy junctions when the lights are on red.
 As a driver, you must not encroach this line.
 Doing so could result in a £100 fine and three penalty points on your licence.

 When the lights go green, use your mirrors and check the road is clear before continuing.
 Accidents at junctions controlled by traffic lights occur when one vehicle moves off through a green light while a vehicle approaching from another direction leaves it too late to stop after the lights have changed colour.